J4nsen/4gamers1pc/README.md

 ## Bugs/Problems
 * In the beginning I used the outer most PCI-E x4 slot (white color) with a GPU and saw some PCI-E link errors in the hosts log.
 They often resulted in a freeze of the VM.
 Sometimes Windows was able to reset the GPU driver and recover.
 Setting this port to PCI-E Gen 2 (from 3) in the UEFI fixed it.
 In the final setup a USB controller populates this port with no problems on Gen 3 speeds.
 * Some problem with an older GPU (EVGA GeForce GTX 660).
 The Kernel shows a lot of "PCIe Bus Error" (Bad TLP) messages.
 They did not result in any crashes, since the systen was able to correct them ("severity=Corrected").
 Setting the PCIe generation to 2.0 fixes the problem for this specific card.
+* Tried to combine a large slow HDD with a SSD as a cache (bcachefs).
+Resulted in Kernel hangs when playing Overwatch.
+[11]
 * Some games/anti cheat engines detect that they are running in a VM and quit (e.g. CS:GO).
 * Heroes of the Storm is running bad on Windows 10 [10].
 Rebooting to Windows 8 fixes that.
 * My newer Dell monitors sometimes flicker/go black for a short period of time.
 However, I think this has nothing to do with the VM setup, but with the length of the Displayport cables (4 meters).